SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/1-BuildTheComponents.md

     npx --yes -p @sap/sbf gen-catalog-ids ../../code/broker/catalog-private.json
     ```

-4. Run the following password to create a new Service Broker password.
+6. Run the following command to create a new Service Broker password.
 Please copy the generated plaintext password and hashed credentials and store them in a secure place!

     ```sh
     # Run in ./multi-tenant/deploy/cf #
     npx --yes -p @sap/sbf hash-broker-password -b
     ```

-5. Please duplicate the **free-tier.mtaext** file in the **multi-tenant/deploy/cf/mtaext** directory and add the **-private** suffix before the file name extension, so that you have a second file called **free-tier-private.mtaext**.
+7. Please duplicate the **free-tier.mtaext** file in the **multi-tenant/deploy/cf/mtaext** directory and add the **-private** suffix before the file name extension, so that you have a second file called **free-tier-private.mtaext**.
 Adding the **-private** suffix will ensure this file is not committed to GitHub.

-6. Open the **free-tier-private.mtaext** file and replace the placeholder "\<paste your hash credentials here\>" with your **hashed credentials** value created a few steps ago.
+8. Open the **free-tier-private.mtaext** file and replace the placeholder "\<paste your hash credentials here\>" with your **hashed credentials** value created a few steps ago.
 Your **mtaext** file should look similar to the following.

    > **Important** - If you want to reuse an **existing** PostgreSQL service instance or you cannot use the **free** PostgreSQL service plan, please check the end of this chapter for further details ([click here](#postgresql---good-to-know)).